hmldns/nautex/README.md

-This is MCP server that integrates PRD and TRD building tool [Nautex AI](https://nautex.ai) with the conding agents.
+This is an MCP server that integrates PRD and TRD building tool [Nautex AI](https://nautex.ai) with the Cursor IDE.

+# Motivation

+Since LLM Coding Agents do not attend team meetings, this tool addresses the challenge of conveying the product and technical vision to them.

+# How It Works

-Nautex AI acts as a Product and Project manager for coding agents, speeding up AI assisted development by communicating requirements well.
+Nautex AI acts as an Architect, Technical Product Manager, and Project Manager for coding agents, speeding up AI-assisted development by communicating requirements effectively.
+This MCP server pulls guidance instructions from Nautex AI; tasks contain to-do items, references to the affected files, and requirements that are automatically synced for the Coding Agent's availability.

 By [Ivan Makarov](https://x.com/ivan_mkrv)